Recombinant HDAC1 protein

 Recombinant HDAC1 protein gel.

-HDAC1 protein was run on an 8% SDS-PAGE gel and stained with Coomassie blue.
+HDAC1 protein was run on a 10% SDS-PAGE gel and stained with Coomassie blue.

 Storage